ebaauw/homebridge-music/README.md

 ### Prerequisites
 You need a macOS system to run Homebridge Music.
-AppleScript is used to communicate with iTunes/Music, EyeTV, or another music player, and that only runs on macOS.
+AppleScript is used to communicate with Music, iTunes, EyeTV, or another music player, and that only runs on macOS.

 To interact with HomeKit, you need Siri or a HomeKit app on an iPhone, Apple Watch, iPad, iPod Touch, or Apple TV (4th generation or later).
 I recommend to use the latest released versions of iOS, watchOS, and tvOS.